isomerpages/moe-punggolsec/_for-students/Direct School Admission (DSA) 2024.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; Students must fulfill the following criteria:</p>
+<p>1.&nbsp;&nbsp;&nbsp;&nbsp; Students will be assessed based on the following:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Have a strong interest in Science</p>
+<p>Interest and aptitude in Science</p>
 </li>
 <li>
-<p>Display a keen interest in environmental issues and actively engage in
+<p>Interest in environmental issues and actively engage in activities&nbsp;that
-activities&nbsp;that are aimed at preserving the environment and promoting environmental awareness</p>
+are aimed at preserving the environment and promoting environmental awareness</p>
 </li>
 <li>
-<p>Hold leadership positions in primary school (example, Environmental Ambassador/
+<p>Leadership Experience in primary school (for example, Environmental Ambassador/
 Environment Club Chairman/Vice Chairman, etc); or</p>
 </li>
 <li>
-<p>Have done well in Science / Design-related / Environmental-related competitions
+<p>Achievements in Science / Design-related / Environmental-related competitions
 or projects at school or national level</p>
-<p></p>
 </li>
 </ul>
-<p>2.&nbsp;&nbsp;&nbsp;&nbsp; All DSA applicants will be required to provide
-documentary evidence of the above criteria.
-Interviews will be conducted for all shortlisted candidates.</p>
 </td>
 </tr>
 </tbody>